jonas-diete/CV/README.md

 ### :pencil2: :triangular_ruler: Detailed Planning

-I enjoy planning projects thoroughly to ensure consistency and save time.
-When I started working on a Makers team project developing a social media platform, I used the first day to create a comprehensive design document: I drew database tables, columns and datatypes, how they are linked, the different routes.
-As a team, we then continuously referred and added to this design throughout the project to help maintain consistency amongst the team and ensure everyone knew how the different parts fit together.
+I enjoy planning projects thoroughly.
+When I started working on a Makers team project developing a social media platform, I used the first day to create a comprehensive design document: I drew database tables, columns and datatypes, how they are linked and the different routes.
+As a team, we then continuously referred and added to this design throughout the project.
+This helped us to maintain consistency amongst the team and saved time later on.
 I adapted the plans when necessary to accomodate unforseen problems and continued planning my code in detail in later programming projects.

 When working as a class teacher for Cypress Primary School in London, I was planning for lessons, activities, support, timings on a daily basis, using a detailed diary.
 I annotated this often with notes throughout the day to inform my planning for the next few days.
-This enabled me to keep a detailed overview of all the different tasks and ensured my lessons had a great structure.
+This enabled me to keep a great overview of all the different tasks and ensured my lessons had a great structure.
 I also wrote effective long-term plans with end-of-year goals, exams and performances to ensure I would consistently work towards deadlines and track the progress in my daily teaching.

 ### :older_woman::man::man_with_turban: Teamwork